 Therefore, the proposed amendment does not create the possibility of a new or different kind of accident from any accident previously evaluated.Start Printed Page 22909

 3. Does the proposed amendment involve a significant reduction in a margin of safety?

-Therefore, the requested amendment does not involve a significant reduction in a margin of safety.
+[Therefore, the proposed amendment does not involve a significant reduction in a margin of safety.]

 The NRC is seeking public comments on this proposed determination that the license amendment request involves no significant hazards consideration.
 Any comments received within 30 days after the date of publication of this notice will be considered in making any final determination.